bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-91.rst

 **********************************

 The :file:`deploy.options.yaml` in the deployment directory can no longer be used to influence deployments.
-We think that it made deployments unnecessary hard to track and that users are better of with the :ref:`deployment options <deployment-options>` packed as part of the application ZIP or specific yaml per artifact.
+We think that it made deployments unnecessary hard to track and that administrators are better off with the :ref:`deployment options <deployment-options>` packed as part of the application ZIP or specific yaml per artifact.

 Static JSF pages moved to webContent/view
 *****************************************

-The location of static JSF pages in your Axon.ivy Project has been changed to :file:`webContent/view` to improve security.
-With 8.0 (pre 8.0.4) the static pages were located directly inside the :file:`webContent` folder.
-From 9.1 (8.0.4) and later, these pages are no longer accessible.
-You will need to move the static JSF pages to the new folder in your Axon.ivy Project.
+The location of static JSF pages in your |axon-ivy| Project have been changed to :file:`webContent/view` in order to improve security.
+In 8.0 (pre 8.0.4) the static pages were located directly inside the :file:`webContent` folder.
+From 9.1 (8.0.4) on these pages are no longer accessible.
+You need to move the static JSF pages to the new folder in your |axon-ivy| Project.
 Please refer to the chapter :ref:`static-jsf-pages` for more information.

 context.xml and web.xml moved to configuration folder
 *****************************************************

-The :ref:`context-xml` and :ref:`web-xml` are now in the global :file:`/configuration/` folder.
+The :ref:`context-xml` and :ref:`web-xml` files are now in the global :file:`/configuration/` folder.
-Before they where located under :file:`webapps/ivy/META-INF/context.xml` and :file:`webapps/ivy/WEB-INF/web.xml`.
+Prior to 9.1 they were located under :file:`webapps/ivy/META-INF/context.xml` and :file:`webapps/ivy/WEB-INF/web.xml`.
-If you had modified them you have to apply these changes to the files at the new location.
+If you modified them you need to apply these changes to the files in the new location.

 New security system config Membership.UserMemberOfLookupAllowed
 ***************************************************************

-There is a new security system config :code:`Membership.UserMemberOfLookupAllowed` which is :code:`true` per default.
-Means normally you don't have to do anything.
-Only if your active directory or eDirectory does not allow to read the memberOf property of a user (groups of a user), then you have to set this config property to :code:`false`.
+We introduced a new security system configuration property :code:`Membership.UserMemberOfLookupAllowed`, with :code:`true` as its default value.
+If your active directory or eDirectory does not allow to read the :code:`memberOf` property of a user (groups of a user), you need to set this configuration property to :code:`false`.
-The config property :code:`Membership.UseUserMemberOfForUserRoleMembership` was removed.
+With the introduction of this new property we removed the property :code:`Membership.UseUserMemberOfForUserRoleMembership`.